mathesong/bloodstream/README.md

 docker build -t bloodstream . --platform linux/amd64
 ```

 To run the bloodstream analysis using the Docker container, you need to mount the directory containing your BIDS dataset.
-In your BIDS data, you should also create a directory named `code/bloodstream` and add the files `docker/config.json` and `docker/run_bloodstream.R`.
-The `docker/config.json` is the config file used to run bloodstream obtained from https://mathesong.shinyapps.io/bloodstream_config/.
+In your BIDS data, you should also create a directory named `code/bloodstream` and add the file `config.json` obtained from https://mathesong.shinyapps.io/bloodstream_config/ (please note that the config file needs to be named `config.json`)

 ```
 docker run -v /path/bids_data:/data/ bloodstream